-Sometimes, we receive an email, and we don’t know the person who sent that email.
-In that case, we need to find the location of the email sender so we can guess who the person may be.
+Sometimes, you get an e-mail, and you don’t know who sent it.
+In this case you have to find the location of the e-mail sender, so you can guess who the person might be.

-If the person is using desktop clients such as Mozilla Thunderbird or Outlook to send emails, then the IP address is often included in the message.
+When the person uses desktop clients such as Mozilla Thunderbird or Outlook to send e-mails, the IP address is often included in the message.

-Find IP Address of Email Sender in Gmail
+Find the IP address of the email sender in Gmail

-Log into your Gmail account.
-Open the email and click on “More” (inverted triangle beside Reply).
-Click on “Show original”.
+Open the email and click “More” (inverted triangle next to Reply).

-In the next window, press Ctrl + F and search for “Received: from” (without quotes).
-You may see the IP address of the sender (See screenshot).
+In the next window press Ctrl + F and search for “Received: from” without quotation marks.
+You may see the IP address of the sender.

-If there are many instances of “Received: from” appeared on the page, choose the last one.
-Now, we need to trace the sender location using the IP address.
+If many cases of “Received: from” appear on the page, select the last one.
+Now, you have to track the sender’s location by IP address.

-Go to the IP-Tracker website to find the IP address location.
-Type the IP address that we find out in the Gmail.
+Go to the IP-Tracker website to find the location of the IP address.

-Now, the tool will display information such as a city, country, time zone, and ISP.
-With this information, you can be able to find out the location and probably the person who sent that email to you.
+The tool now displays information such as city, country, time zone and ISP.
+With this information, you will be able to find the location and probably the person who sent you this email.